Hubs Programme

 Who uses our Hub sites?

-Hubs are busy places.
-To-date, the 13 operational sites have welcomed 3m football visits from 281.9k different users, with 2.6k people passing through the doors of each Hub every week.
+Hubs are busy places, with 2.6k people passing through the doors of each Hub every week.

 Around 60% of peak hours usage is allocated to partner junior club training.
 At weekends, priority is given to mini soccer and junior football match play, typically on a central venue basis.